 7. We established guidelines for maintaining an organized and manageable wardrobe.

 Making space in her closet and decluttering and organizing her wardrobe was one thing; keeping it that was is another.
 One of the most effective ways to maintain an organized space is to respect it.
 My friend is now learning to respect her clothing by not discarding pieces on the floor or keeping them crumpled and un-ironed in a bin.
 She now puts everything back in its place: if it’s dirty, it goes in the hamper; if not, she hangs it back up since she can now easily find the hanger on which it belongs.
 Respecting our stuff and our spaces makes them look better and makes us feel better.

 She has also vowed to stick to some guidelines that will help her maintain the volume of clothing she owns.
 The major one is the 1in:1out rule.
 She does not have any extra hangers in her closet or space in her drawers, and so if she purchases a new item, one must come out.
 She now stops and considers this before purchasing anything at the store, and then determines if it’s worth it.
 She also runs through the four questions before purchasing anything new, making her decision much easier and eliminating impulse buys.

-Click here to follow the complete 15 steps we undertook to declutter and organize the wardrobe closet.
-And print out the free checklist below!
+Follow the exact steps we undertook to declutter and organize the wardrobe closet here.

 -The question of whether you truly love a piece of clothing and does it bring you joy truly is life-changing because it gives you permission to let go.
 To let go of shoes bought simply because they were on sale, of jeans past their prime, and of tops that don’t quite flatter as they should.